brooksmtownsend/crit/docs/src/crit-guide/configuring-control-plane-components.md

 ## Configuring a Cloud Provider

 A cloud provider can be specified to integrate with the underlying infrastructure provider.
-This unlocks additional features for the cluster specific to the underlying provider.
 Note, the specified cloud will most likely require authentication/authorization to access their APIs.

-Crit supports both [In-tree and out-of-tree]() cloud providers.
+Crit supports both [In-tree and out-of-tree](https://kubernetes.io/blog/2019/04/17/the-future-of-cloud-providers-in-kubernetes/#in-tree-out-of-tree-providers) cloud providers.

 ### In-tree Cloud Provider

-[In-tree]() cloud providers can be specified with the following:
+[In-tree](https://github.com/kubernetes/kubernetes/blob/master/pkg/cloudprovider/providers/providers.go#L21-L27) cloud providers can be specified with the following:

 ```yaml
 apiVersion: crit.sh/v1alpha2